 This advanced stage of liver damage often shows no symptoms until it's quite serious.
 Find out about symptoms and treatment of this life-threatening liver condition.

-Each time the liver is injured — whether by alcohol use disorder or another cause, such as infection — it tries to repair itself.
+The definition of cirrhosis covers a broad process.
+As the liver is continually injured — whether by alcohol use, obesity or ongoing infection — it tries to repair itself.
 In the process, scar tissue forms.
 As cirrhosis gets worse, more and more scar tissue forms, making it difficult for the liver to do its job.
 Advanced cirrhosis is life-threatening.

 The liver damage caused by cirrhosis generally can't be undone.
 But if liver cirrhosis is diagnosed early and the underlying cause is treated, further damage can be limited.
 In rare cases, it may be reversed.